|Authorization Code:||SAI/ QMS/QM/001|

 Records of the results of validation and of any action taken shall be kept.

 Control of Design and Development Changes

-The Institute management shall identify and maintain records on changes on design and development of curricula.
-Any changes shall be reviewed, verified and validated as appropriate and approved before implementation.
+The Institute Management shall identify and maintain records about changes on design and development of curricula.
+Any changes shall be reviewed, verified and validated as appropriate, and approved before implementation.
 The review of design and development changes shall include the evaluation of the effect of the changes on parts of curricula and programs already delivered.

 Records of the results of the review of changes and any necessary action shall be maintained.

-Purchasing of goods, services and works by the Institute shall be carried out in conformity with government and Institute regulations following the Procedure for Procurement Planning (SAI/QMS/OP/030) and the Procedure for Procurement (SAI/QMS/OP/031).
+Purchasing of goods, services and works by the Institute shall be carried out in conformity with governmental and Institute regulations following the Procedure for Procurement Planning (SAI/QMS/OP/030) and the Procedure for Procurement (SAI/QMS/OP/031).

 Records of the evaluation process shall be maintained.